apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 Now the type of the "id" column is int8.
 {% endhighlight %}

-### Create From Connectors
+### Create using a Connector

-You can create a Table from connector DDL:
+You can create a Table using connector DDL:

 {% highlight python %}

 table_env.execute_sql("""
     CREATE TABLE random_source (
         id BIGINT,
-        data TINYINT)
+        data TINYINT
-    WITH (
+    ) WITH (
         'connector' = 'datagen',
         'fields.id.kind'='sequence',
         'fields.id.start'='1',